Jaredslocker21/jqrscanner/README.md

 https://jaredslocker21.github.io/jqrscanner/

 the google sheets api is written to a sheet that belongs to one of my google accounts.
-Data will not be hsared unless consent is given.
+Data will not be shared unless consent is given.

 All code is open source.